 Launch Control is a form of traction control, to control tire spin while launching the vehicle during closed track events and competitive driving.
 The feature is activated when the vehicle is at rest while in Competitive Mode.
 At rest, if the accelerator pedal is pressed to the floor with the clutch engaged, the RPM is limited to a predetermined level.
 A smooth, quick release of the clutch while keeping the accelerator pedal on the floor will provide controlled wheel spin for consistent acceleration.
-If the vehicle is equipped with a manual transmission, complete shifts as described in Manual Transmission Operation on page 2-28.
+Complete shifts as described in Manual Transmission Operation on page 3-28.

 LAUNCH CONTROL displays in the DIC after the COMPETITIVE MODE message, when the vehicle is stopped.
 The system will exit to COMPETITIVE MODE after the vehicle is launched.
 See "Competitive Driving Mode" earlier in this section.
 The normal Traction Control System (TCS) will not be operating while in the Competitive Driving mode and the TCS light on the instrument panel cluster comes on.
 Adjust your driving accordingly.
-See DIC Warnings and Messages on page 3-46 for more information.
+See DIC Warnings and Messages on page 4-40 for more information.